kalekdev/uni/semester-1/lineare-algebra/notes.typ

 _Homogene LGS_ - $bold(A x) = 0$ hat eine triviale Loesung $bold(x) = 0$, unless it has free variables.\

 === Square Matrices ($m times n$):
+*This only applies to square matrices*

 _Regular Matrix_, Rank = n, has exactly one solution for arbitrary RHS and only the trivial solution when homogenous\
 _Singular Matrix (Single / peculiar)_, Rank < n, has infinite / no solutions and has infinite non trivial solutions when homogenous

-$m>n$ - An overdetermined LGS only has solutions for specific RHS values (if the rows are not linearly dependent)
+$m>n$ - An overdetermined LGS only has solutions for specific RHS values (if the rows are not linearly dependent) and therefore has no inverse (singular).

 == Transposed Matrix
 For a matrix with notation: